raymondworkshop/old.myblog/_posts/2015-03-06-facerecognition_with_opencv.md

 date: 2015-03-06 22:05
 comments: true
 categories: [technology, algorithms]
+abstract: "This is a basic SUMMARY of Face Recognition with OpenCV"
 ---
 #### This is a basic SUMMARY of Face Recognition with OpenCV ####